TwilightZebby/TwiLite/README.md

 All Role Menu management can be found under the `/rolemenu` Command - including guides on how to edit or delete an existing Role Menu.

 ## Miscellaneous Features
-TwiLite may sometimes be added to add some general-purpose, utility, or other miscellaneous features.
+TwiLite may sometimes be updated to add some general-purpose, utility, or other miscellaneous features.
 Currently added ones are as follows:

 ### Temperature Conversion
 > [!NOTE]